stenjo/secure-coding-pres/slides.md

 Using the parameters and passing it on to the api for fetching data.
 No type checking opens up for run-time errors and possibly invalid input

+- Did you notice that getPipeData() call has swapped parameters?

 [click] Specifying primary type will to some extent ensure we are handling a string and not an array, object or any other type of data.

 - ✅ Explicit typing prevents unintended values.